IUBLibTech/IuWebsiteOmekaPlugin/README.md

 Download and install the IU Website plugin.

+After uncompressing the zip file, rename the directory to IuWebsite and then install as any other Omeka plugin.

 Currently the Privacy Policy links to IU's default policy.

 If you want to change where the Privacy Policy links to: